ChrisKronbergADVR/AndoverAutomation/README.md

 # AndoverAutomation
-Python Automation with GUI for Andover Local and QA Environments
+Python Automation with GUI for Andover Local and QA Environments.
+This has been updated with a new GUI.
+I have not updated the documents here yet but If you would like help setting it up I can help you out.

 ### **** If you find any bugs or features you would like to be added. click on the issues Tab on Github - New Issue Button then either bug report Button or feature request Button and fill out the Information. ****